Our highly qualified, experienced and friendly physio team.

 Outside of work Alana enjoys running, sports, going to the gym and weekend camping trips.

 Blake is especially interested in treating low back and neck pain due to his own personal history of spinal injury through his life.
 Knowing first-hand what it feels like to have radiating low back pain and the associated fear and apprehension that can often accompany exercise and movement thereafter, Blake is especially motivated in returning sufferers of neck and back pain to normal movement and function through the combination of manual therapy and exercise prescription.
+Taking the time to get to know his patient’s is what Blake values most about being a Physio.

 When he’s not working as a physiotherapist, Blake is making music with his violin, playing video games, or scuba diving as often as he can.